-For a Change model
+For a Change Program

 Our grassroots model integrates approach such as Participatory Development, practices— Volunteerism, Philanthropy, and behavioral and social theories—Social Norms Theory, Theory of Planned Behavior, Social Identity Theory, Community-Based Social Marketing, and the Collective Impact Model.
 Through our grassroots model— we set a precedent for how volunteers, people, and communities can collectively come together to champion change, break down barriers of discrimination, and address the root causes of childhood deprivation through coordinated, sustained action.